fab-jul/L3C-PyTorch/README.md

 Furthermore, we find that learning the auxiliary representation is crucial and outperforms predefined auxiliary representations such as an RGB pyramid significantly.

+## Version 3

+This is an updated version of the repo.
+See issue #14 for details.

 ## Prerequisites for Code

 Clone the repo and create a conda environment as follows: